Use the following menu options to navigate the Skylar One user interface:

 The Skylar AI family of services currently includes the following components:

-For more information about Skylar AI, see the Skylar AI Product Documentation site.
+For more information about Skylar AI, see the Skylar AI Documentation site.

 Skylar Analytics

-Skylar Analytics contains a set of tools that lets you view, analyze, and use the data that SL1 gathers and sends to the Skylar AI engine.
-Skylar Analytics insights are presented in the SL1 user interface, using a ScienceLogic-hosted instance of Apache Superset, and in the Skylar AI API.
+Skylar Analytics contains a set of tools that lets you view, analyze, and use the data that Skylar One gathers and sends to the Skylar AI engine.
+Skylar Analytics insights are presented in the Skylar One user interface, using a ScienceLogic-hosted instance of Apache Superset, and in the Skylar AI API.

 Skylar Analytics includes the following components:

-• Data Exploration enables third-party tools that use the Microsoft Open Database Connectivity (ODBC) interface to access the metric data from Skylar AI.
+- Data Exploration.
+Enables third-party tools that use the Open Database Connectivity (ODBC) interface to access the metric data from Skylar AI.
 This component lets you use ODBC to connect Skylar AI data with applications like Tableau, Microsoft Power BI, or other business intelligence tools.
-For Skylar Beta, this feature is not yet available.

 Maps

-A map is a visual representation of the various devices and related elements, also called nodes, in your environment that have been discovered by SL1.
+A map is a visual representation of the various devices and related elements, also called nodes, in your environment that have been discovered by Skylar One.
 A map displays the important details about the nodes, their hierarchy, and the relationships associated with those nodes.

 Maps can display business services, component maps (DCM, DCM+R), CDP topology, LLDP topology, Layer-2 topology, Layer-3 topology, and Virtual Infrastructure (VMware and virtual machines).